Postman’s Authorization

 Solution

-After several round of iterations and testing, we finalized the following designs for the MVP of three authorizations:
+After several round of iterations and testing, we finalized the design for MVP of new authorization experience.
+Following is the before and after comparison:

 Impact